Unlimited Career Opportunities

-College students are graduating with huge loans these days (the average amount is about $18,000).
-You can drastically reduce your costs and loans by attending UW-BC and paying the lowest tuition in the UW System. $4,800 will get you through the 2010-2011 year plus the textbook rental program will save you approximately $1,000 a year.
-Total savings for two years is around $14,000 compared to most public four-year universities.
+College students are graduating with huge loans these days (the average amount is about $27,000).
+You can drastically reduce your costs and loans by attending UW-BC, living at home, and paying the lowest tuition in the UW System. $5,400 will get you through the 2013-2014 year.
+Total savings for two years is around $18,000 compared to most public four-year universities.

 Our faculty is hired based on the same qualifications as the larger four-year campuses.
 All have chosen to teach at a smaller campus where there’s an emphasis on student interaction.
 Many have been recognized for their scholarship and contributions to college teaching.